 Please click HERE for the application form in Word Format

-Membership to affiliate grade is expected to be completed within approximately 4 weeks from receipt of the application form.
+Membership to affiliate grade is expected to be completed within a day or applicaiton subject to correct unformation being entered within the online application.
 Applicants for Associate and Full membership are expected to be able to proceed at the time of application (Sufficient CPD, papers, reports etc).
 These applications are typically completed within about three months.
 Where the process extends to six months or more, a review may be required by the Grades Assessment Team.
 Unnecessary delays caused by the applicant may be a factor for a failed application.

 During the process for the application of associate or membership to ITAI, the necessary documentation for the submissions is forwarded to an authorised grades assessor.
 If the assessor considers the application does not meet the required standard for a particular grade of membership, the application will be forwarded, without comment, to an alternative authorised assessor.
 Upon completion of the second assessment, if the assessor forms the same opinion, the applicant will be notified that the application has failed and will be provided with feed‑back as to the reasons for the decision.
 The applicant will also be provided with assistance to progress any further development that is required and encouraged to re-apply in the future.